 It’s difficult to imagine how an endlessly cheerful person like Caprice could even stand to be around someone like Oliver, but the two soon find common ground in regards to their personal lives.
 Like Oliver, Caprice is extremely close to her mother, who she treats more like a best friend than a parent.

-Though she likes to think otherwise, Mekki isn’t terribly hard to see through, despite her best efforts.
+Though she likes to think otherwise, Millie isn’t terribly hard to see through, despite her best efforts.
 If she has something she’s trying to hide, no matter what it is, it usually doesn’t take much to figure out what it is, which makes her recent conflict with Caprice worrisome to the rest of the writing club.
-While their typical gossip is enough to unearth pretty much anything Mekki is trying to hide, no one has been able to get past the constant redirection and smokescreen Mekki has maintained whenever the subject is brought up.
+While their typical gossip is enough to unearth pretty much anything Millie is trying to hide, no one has been able to get past the constant redirection and smokescreen Millie has maintained whenever the subject is brought up.

 Being caught in the middle of her two best friends during their quarrel has caused Hayley a lot of grief, since remaining neutral has done nothing but widen the distance between Hayley and her closest friends.
 When she hears about Oliver from the two and watches as he painfully goes through the same motions she did when she first met the pair of girls, she takes an interest in him.
 More importantly, she takes an interest in how his unique situation can help straighten out the conflict that has torn her two friends apart.